 Spring flow in Texas has also decreased due to wells that settlers constructed in the 1800s and due to groundwater pumping for agricultural and municipal purposes, which lowered the water table and decreased underground pressure driving spring flows.
 Essentially, springs in Texas have taken a one-two punch: less water to supply the springs, and less force pushing the water out of the springs.

 It is unclear to what extent each of these factors has contributed to a decline in the flow of Seiders Springs (if at all).
 Data and individual accounts on the flow of water in the springs are few and far between.
 We do know however, that in the late 1800s Edward Seiders ran a very popular bathhouse in the area that was filled by the springs, and Gunnar Brune reports in Springs of Texas that the springs “were described in 1839 as ‘a stream of limestone water which could be used as a water supply for the new capital.’ ”

-In fact, the second of the two springs is very unique – there is no other in Texas like it.
+In fact, the southern spring is very unique – there is no other in Texas like it.
 When it releases water it will sometimes exhibit an ebb-and-flow behavior within a period of about five minutes.
 It will occasionally alternate between a small trickle of about 2 to 7 gallons per minute and a gush of water between 50 and 62 gallons per minute.
-This behavior may be caused by siphoning in the limestone fault where the water comes from, but further examination is needed to confirm this and understand exactly how and when this process happens.
+This cyclic action may be caused by siphoning in the limestone fault where the water comes from, but further examination is needed to confirm this and understand exactly how and when this process happens.

-If anyone has any information about the water quality or flow of Seiders Springs that they would like to share, feel free to email volunteer@shoalcreekconservancy to let me know – it would be greatly appreciated!
+If anyone has any information about the water quality or flow of Seiders Springs that they would like to share, feel free to email i[email protected] – it would be greatly appreciated!